 Previously, individuals who have received MOE subsidies or government sponsorship for a diploma or higher qualification (e.g., degree) were not eligible for another subsidised full-time diploma qualification at our institutions.

-The $4,000 SkillsFuture Credit (Mid-Career) Top-Up can cover this tuition fee.
+The $4,000 SkillsFuture Credit (Mid-Career) Top-Up can be used to cover this tuition fee.

 #3 SkillsFuture Mid-Career Training Allowance